 Table 2 DFDL Character Entity syntax

-%% - Inserts a single literal "%" into the string literal.
+Using %% inserts a single literal "%" into the string literal.
 This "%" is subject to character set translation as is any other character.

 A HexadecimalCodePoint provides a hexadecimal representation of the character's code point in ISO/IEC 10646.